Skip to main content

 Learning Objectives:

-• Verify the importance of a risk assessment.
+• Identify the importance of a risk assessment.

 • Determine how to develop an actionable plan designed to mitigate risks including the use of insurance.